abstractj/gawky/README.md

        "maxElapsedDays":5
     }

-See [github article](https://help.github.com/articles/creating-an-access-token-for-command-line-use) to create a Github token
+See [github article](https://help.github.com/articles/creating-an-access-token-for-command-line-use) about how to create the Github token

 ## Usage